chandanmaruthi/dag_ddl/README.md

 ```

 # Note on Missing Items
-The following improvements can be done to the code and has not been done in the interest of time
+The following improvements can be done to the code [ not done in the interest of time ]
 - Unit Tests
 - Read from File
-- Rremove/reduce cyclomatic complexity using better data structures
+- Remove/reduce cyclomatic complexity using better data structures
 - Storage